Khaymon/smarttrade/README.md

 ### Models
-Of course, there are a models, which take the input produced by specific model preprocessor and make predictions.
+Of course, there are models, which take the input produced by specific model preprocessor and make predictions.

 ## Results
 | # | Train stocks | Test stocks | Train period                              | Test period                               | Target              | Algorithm         | Metric      |